Powerline Contact Continues to be Unforgiving – Powerline Safety Week Starts May 13 with Ontario-wide Education Campaign

 5 Tips to #RespectThePower at Work:

-The Electrical Safety Authority’s (ESA’s) role is to enhance public electrical safety in Ontario.
+The Electrical Safety Authority's (ESA) role is to enhance public electrical safety in Ontario.
 As an administrative authority acting on behalf of the Government of Ontario, ESA is responsible for administering specific regulations related to the Ontario Electrical Safety Code, the licensing of Electrical Contractors and Master Electricians, electricity distribution system safety, and electrical product safety.
-ESA works extensively with stakeholders throughout the province on education, training and promotion to foster electrical safety across the province.
+ESA works extensively with stakeholders throughout the province on education, training and promotion to foster electrical safety.

 For further information: